Page No: 131

 Q2.
 The writer says, “All this I wash down with Coca-Cola.”
 What does ‘all this’ refer to?

-Ans: ‘All this’ refers to eating a bar of marzipan, a com-on-the-cob roasted in a charcoal stove (rubbed with salt, chili powder, and lemon), and reading a couple of love story comics and a Reader’s Digest.
+Ans: ‘All this’ refers to the writer indulging in a bar of marzipan, a corn-on-the-cob roasted over a charcoal brazier, seasoned with salt, chili powder, and lemon, while also enjoying a couple of love story comics and a Reader’s Digest.
+This assortment is washed down with Coca-Cola and a sickening orange drink, which makes him feel much better.

 Q3.
 What does Vikram Seth compare to the quills of a porcupine?

-Ans: Vikram Seth compares the fifty or sixty bansuris protruding in all directions from the pole of a flute seller to the quills of a porcupine.
+Ans: Vikram Seth compares the fifty or sixty bansuris that extend from the pole of a flute seller to the quills of a porcupine.
+These flutes, made of bamboo, resemble the sharp quills in their arrangement, protruding in various directions.

 Q4.
 Name five kinds of flutes.